 Looks like for Ella, “first impression is the last impression”.
-Well that’s not the case with her, it’s the case every virtual audience out there.
+Well that’s not the case with her, it’s the case with every virtual audience out there.
 If a website is inadequate in providing a smooth and well-functioning homepage, how can they expect a user to explore their complete website?

 So do you think if your eCommerce homepage design is nothing extraordinary, the users would choose to stay?

 A homepage is an essential front for any eCommerce website, as it defines what users are going to experience further.
 It defines the kind of navigation experience users are going to witness ahead.
 It tells users about all the products that they can buy at their comfort.
 Thus, every eCommerce website has 0.3 seconds to hold onto that would-be customers.
-And to do so, it takes an eCommerce homepage design that’s:
+And to do so, it takes the best eCommerce homepage design guide that’s:

 Users are bound to lose interest in a website that fails to take dedicated efforts to design its homepage.
 If you’re not concerned about your eCommerce website’s gateway, your audience won’t be concerned about your offerings either.